seymour race 1

 Surely in this day and age there is a qualified, professional drone operator who could follow the race from a reasonable height?
 Is this another of the “insurance” risks that race clubs face?
 Or is it a fear of “in play” Betfair traders?

-Don’t get me started on “lightning in the area”.
+Don’t get me started on “lightening in the area”.

 Another solution could be one of those aforementioned scaffolds erected, with camera person in place, along the back of the track, either inside or outside the track.